‘Teen Mom 2’ Cast Members Including Leah Messer And Randy Houska React To Jenelle Evans Being Fired

 Leah’s ex-husband, Jeremy Calvert, spoke out on Instagram.
 He posted a screenshot about the news and captioned it, “Uh oh reality hitting hard tonite [sic] in north Carolina… ”

-While both Briana DeJesus and Kailyn Lowry’s Twitter accounts posted links to the news, neither have spoken out about the firing yet.
+While both Briana DeJesus and Kailyn Lowry’s Twitter accounts posted links to the news, neither has spoken out about the firing yet.

 Neither has Chelsea Houska, although she typically stays out of the off-screen drama with the cast.
 However, her father Randy took to Twitter to offer his thoughts and admitted that he “worries” about Jenelle.